Tony Parkes: Coaching career

-Parkes became Blackpool's assistant manager in December 2005, shortly after Simon Grayson was appointed as caretaker manager, and he helped the club win promotion to the Football League Championship in the 2006–07 season after a successful play-off final against Yeovil Town at Wembley.
+Parkes became Blackpool's assistant manager in December 2005, shortly after Simon Grayson was appointed caretaker manager, and he helped the club win promotion to the Football League Championship in the 2006–07 season after a successful play-off final against Yeovil Town at Wembley.
 On 4 March 2008, he signed a new contract, keeping him at Bloomfield Road until 2010.

 In December 2008, Parkes was installed as a caretaker manager for the seventh time in his career, after Grayson resigned from his position as Blackpool manager to join Leeds United.
 Blackpool's first-team coach, Steve Thompson, was promoted to the role of assistant manager.
 After his first game in charge, a 1–1 Boxing Day draw against Sheffield Wednesday at Hillsborough, Parkes revealed that the Blackpool board was willing to give him the job full-time, with Thompson continuing as his assistant, if the team continued to perform as they did under Grayson.
 Blackpool finished the 2008–09 season in 16th place in The Championship.
 The Blackpool board met in mid-May to discuss his position.
 After discussions with the club chairman Karl Oyston – resulting in a disagreement over finances – Parkes left Bloomfield Road.
-Parkes claims he deserved a better deal than the one offered.
+Parkes claimed he deserved a better deal than the one offered.
 "I felt the offer was unjust and there was no way that I could accept it.
 I don't want to cause a scene or a major problem, because I don't want to go down that road of people saying I'm bitter and twisted.
 We had some terrific results and some great days and they will stick with me for the rest of my life.
 I can't understand why I had that kind of offer after what I'd done.
 That will be the thing that will always concern me."